 Skip to main content

-Understanding the Importance of SEC Codes for Merchants
+The Importance of SEC Codes for Merchants

 Purpose of SEC Codes

-These codes serve several important functions:
+SEC codes serve several important functions:

-• They indicate the type of transaction
+• Indicate the type of transaction

-• They specify how the payment was authorized
+• Specify how the payment was authorized

-• They help ensure regulatory compliance
+• Ensure regulatory compliance

-Types of Transactions Not Using SEC Codes
+Transactions Not Using SEC Codes

 • Credit card transactions